claytongearhart/claytongearhart/README.md

 ## Hello 👋

-Feel free to have a loook around my profile, I don't really have any big projects.
+I don't have any big projects right now, but feel free to look around my profile.
 For now I'm just trying to find my way around Github.